EliasOenal/verity/doc/verity.md

 ### Epochs ###

 The cube lifetime is measured in epochs, where each epoch represents 5400 Unix seconds (90 minutes), resulting in 16 epochs per day.
 This aligns with the nibbles in the branches of the Merkle Patricia Trie (MPT), resulting in one new branch node per day.

+### Cube Retention ###

+Cubes are to be retained while the local system epoch is within the span between the cube's sculpting epoch and the retention limit.
+The retention limit is calculated by adding the cube's lifetime to the cube's sculpting epoch.
+If the local system epoch is outside this span, the cube is to be dropped.

 ### Function Definition